 Aspirin: Actually any analgesic will work (Advil or Tylenol).
 When the crowd is loud, the boss is yelling and the music pounding, sometimes we all need a little relief.
 If your co-workers are complaining, this will also help get them back on track.

 Tums: The bar and restaurant business doesn’t really allow anyone time for a break, and when servers or bartenders get one it’s usually very short.
 So, people wolf down whatever they can eat and usually there are consequences.
 Tums can help.
 Also, if you have people eating at the bar and over indulge, suggest bitters first, but if that’s not their thing, offer a Tums.

-Soap & Alcohol Gel: There is absolutely no reason a bar should not have soap period!
+Soap and Alcohol Gel: There is absolutely no reason a bar should not have soap period!
 But, for some odd reason every bar I’ve worked has ran out of soap at one point or another.
 Soap protects you as much as it protects the customers, it is mutually beneficial.
 Use it!

 Mechanical Pencil: Pencils are handy for taking reservations (if you have too) because it’s erasable.
 Handy for writing on bottles and food labels.
 You do date your open containers don’t you?